giantswarm/handbook/content/docs/observability/loki-cost-estimate.md

 Similar applies to the data sent to Loki by the promtail pods.
 If one knows the price for network traffic from the cloud-provider, one can estimate the corresponding cost from the `Total of bytes transmitted over the network` field of the dashboard.

-Concerning the CPU and memory this gets a little more tricky but at least you can measure the increase in resources counsumption in your clusters.
+CPU and memory cost are a bit more tricky to quantify, but it's still possible to measure the increase in resource consumption in the clusters associated with Loki.

 ## Using Cost Explorer (AWS only)